Non-Gaussianity in SMICA: Power spectrum estimation conditioned by the bispectrum model

 This effectively means decomposing the observed bispectrum of d0 and s0 into a basis in the bispectrum space.
 Although the 3 models we have defined are not a complete basis in this space, they cover a huge variety of physical processes.
 Our approach is the best we can do given the lack of theoretical work regarding the bispectra of the foregrounds.
 One way to improve this model would be to use full-sky simulations of dust and synchrotron capable of producing different realizations of non-gaussian maps based on the same physics, which is a constantly developing topic in the cosmology community~\cite{Thorne_2021, Parente_2025, Waelkens_2009, Spinelli_2018, Diao_2025}, to compute the average bispectrum over a distribution of maps, but it is beyond the scope of this work.

 We noticed that the results obtained were highly mask-dependent, as we show in figure~\ref{fig:datamodel:4}.
+In order to assess whether the scatter was caused by the absence of the linear correction term, we computed it for all the masks implemented, both for dust and synchrotron.
+Unfortunately, as we have access to only one realization of the foregrounds, the maps used to compute the linear correction term are gaussian statistically isotropic maps built via the power spectrum of the foregrounds.
+This implies that this linear correction can only reduce the mask effect and not the intrinsic anisotropy of the foregrounds, a similar problem found in other works~\cite{Coulton_2019}.
+With this term, we obtained the same behaviour as shown in figure~\ref{fig:datamodel:4}, with a noticeable effect only for $f_{\text{sky}}=0.20$, as there the mask covers most of the sky and becomes the dominant effect.
 The weights are more stable for higher $f_{\text{sky}}$, while, for our mask with $f_{\text{sky}}=0.60$, there is a clear jump in values, as it is the mask that cuts off most of the signal of the foregrounds.
 In order to model the true bispectrum, we decided to use the weights obtained at $f_{\text{sky}}=0.90$ (without the very bright galactic center), rescaled by a factor $f^{3/2}$ which is computed as

 Rescaling by $f_{\text{sky}}^{3/2}$ would have been a good approximation if the signal was not as mask-dependent, but here it is better to use $f^{3/2}$.
 The two factors obtained are $f=0.18$ for dust and $f=0.33$ for synchrotron.
 What we have obtained for the local, equilateral and orthogonal templates is